Rahim Khan (field hockey)

-Rahim Khan (Urdu:رحيم خان, born 20 April 1971) is a former Olympian and inventor of reverse flick, is a hockey legend who was member of Pakistan field hockey team who won the Men's World cup hockey tournament in 1994.
-He played 126 international matches by scoring 25 international goals and most on them on the reverse flick, he invented.
+Rahim Khan (Urdu:رحيم خان, born 20 April 1971) is a former Olympian and inventor of 'reverse flick'.
+He is a hockey legend who was a member of Pakistan field hockey team who won the Men's World cup hockey tournament in 1994.

+He played 126 international matches by scoring 25 international goals and most of them using the reverse flick he invented.
 He plays at right- in position.

+Early life and career

 Rahim Khan was born on 20 April 1971 at Mingora city of Swat District.
-He started hockey at school level.
-Earlier he played for a local club;Eleven Star, Saidu Sharif many years.
+He first started playing hockey at high school level.
+Then he played for a local club Eleven Star, Saidu Sharif for many years.
 He was first selected at national level, by Pakistan WAPDA hockey team.
 Then he joined Pakistan International Airlines (P.I.A) hockey club.
 He was selected for Pakistani squad in 1991.
-Former Olympian, Rahim Khan played five Champions Trophies, two World Cup and Atlanta Olympic.
-He won gold medal in 1994 Champions Trophy and World Cup, bronze medals in Asia Cup and Asian Games, silver medal in SAF Games and gold medal in World Cup Qualifying round in his hockey carrier from 1991-1998.
-He was also awarded President Pride of Performance by Government of Pakistan.
+Former Olympian, Rahim Khan played five Champions Trophies, two World Cup games at Atlanta Olympics.
+He won gold medal in 1994 Champions Trophy and World Cup, winning bronze medals in Asia Cup and Asian Games, silver medal in SAF Games and gold medal in World Cup Qualifying round in his hockey carrier from 1991 to 1998.

 Rahim Khan is currently running a hockey coaching academy at Peshawar.